rsvp/chess/README.md

 * The only way to refute a gambit is to accept it.
 * The opening and middle game must be studied in relation to the end game.
 * The opening is the only phase that holds the potential for true creativity.
+* The opportunity to defeat the enemy is provided by the enemy himself.
 * The pin is mightier than the sword.
 * The pleasure of victory is greatly exceeded by the pain of defeat.
 * The power of doubled rooks is more than double of a single rook.